Table of Contents

 #2.
 Create a New Partition on Unallocated Seagate External Disk

-Note: This method could also lead to data loss, remember to recover data first if you want to apply.
+Note: This method can lead to data loss, remember to recover data first if you want to use this method.

-Here is how to use Disk Management to create a new partition with the following steps:
+Here is how to use Disk Management to create a new partition:

 Step 1.
 Connect the unallocated Seagate external hard drive to PC and open Windows Disk Management.